 Skip to main content

-This guide walks you through parsing documents in Compass to utilize unstructured data for your workflows (powered by the our Dex SDK).
-You’ll learn how to connect to cloud file storage, filter and parse documents, store parsed data to Knowledge Base, and use the results in your workflows.
+This guide walks you through parsing documents & extracting structured data in Compass to help you utilize any unstructured data for your workflows (powered by the our Dex SDK).
+You’ll learn how to connect to cloud file storage, filter and parse documents, extract structured data, store parsed data to Knowledge Base, and use the results in your workflows.

 Step 1: Connect to cloud file storage